SurrealPartisan/shiofaioth/README.md

 "Dear brother," said the wolf to the dog.
 "Hunger is hard, but the chain is harder.
 I wear no chain and will not wear one.
 Better that I die from hunger with my wife and children.
 Run alone back to your master.
 It is better to be hungry than fat; it is better to be free than to wear a chain.
 Farewell."
 (From an old German Reader (circa 1933), translated to English by David The Grey Wizard.
 [Source.](https://listserv.brown.edu/archives/cgi-bin/wa?A2=ind9912D&L=conlang&P=R3500))

+### Pale Blue Dot (work in progress)
+Duil loukeicion-iuf-cauen kaukai tae, Tielus lie-puedaen-duei cainen naiet kinosuatafa earituei.
+Peuroa muom, xae-ecoi-duei eirielai.
+Foe-dumaet-duei muimoi duin poin tuo.
+Tuo xae-ecoi-duei tael.
+Tuo xae-ecoi-duei dai haim.
+Tuo xae-ecoi-duei muo.
+Xiel oan huomo iede, aokaen sie bue-liubit-duei, huomo iede, aokaen sie bue-noudiae-duei, huomo iede, aokaem-oebaut sie xae-hioir-duei auxol-duirin, huomo iede, aokae xae-ecoi-duei auxol-duirin, xae-ficit-duei fail ficit xuom-ka sait.
+Fai faelidisus ia fai kaitua muom-ka reuniritafa, fai relixion, fai aidealoxia ia fai doixima-rel-oekonomia saixer tuhat mui, fui iaxefa ia fui poimiafa iede, fui xeroi ia fui fierifa iede, fui luodafa ia haiotedaefa iede fain kulitur faiterexenifa, fui koenix ia fui bauenifa iede, fai menaic huofien liubitifa iede, fai paurein, fui cailid douesearifa, fui difaisifa ia fui tieteilaefa iede, fui opiadaefa ain ediek iede, fui poulitaikifa korutio iede, fui "tieran super" iede, fai "iohatifa hoix-masit" iede, fui doiafa ain doia bueno ia fui rikoafa iede dail hisoria daim pairioda-ka muom-ka xae-ficit-duei tuol - deil hiukaen-kon-daus oan roikuafa duil beiem-fom-saul ien.

+---

+From this distant vantage point, the Earth might not seem of any particular interest.
+But for us, it's different.
+Consider again that dot.
+That's here.
+That's home.
+That's us.
+On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
+The aggregate of our joy and suffering, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every "superstar," every "supreme leader," every saint and sinner in the history of our species lived there – on a mote of dust suspended in a sunbeam.

+The Earth is a very small stage in a vast cosmic arena.
+Think of the rivers of blood spilled by all those generals and emperors so that, in glory and triumph, they could become the momentary masters of a fraction of a dot.
+Think of the endless cruelties visited by the inhabitants of one corner of this pixel on the scarcely distinguishable inhabitants of some other corner, how frequent their misunderstandings, how eager they are to kill one another, how fervent their hatreds.

+Our posturings, our imagined self-importance, the delusion that we have some privileged position in the Universe, are challenged by this point of pale light.
+Our planet is a lonely speck in the great enveloping cosmic dark.
+In our obscurity, in all this vastness, there is no hint that help will come from elsewhere to save us from ourselves.

+The Earth is the only world known so far to harbor life.
+There is nowhere else, at least in the near future, to which our species could migrate.
+Visit, yes.
+Settle, not yet.
+Like it or not, for the moment the Earth is where we make our stand.

+It has been said that astronomy is a humbling and character-building experience.
+There is perhaps no better demonstration of the folly of human conceits than this distant image of our tiny world.
+To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we've ever known.
+(Pale Blue Dot: A Vision of the Human Future in Space, Carl Sagan, 1994.
+Quoted from Wikipedia.)

 ## Dictionary
 * aidea - (noun, class 2) "idea"
+* aidealoxia - (noun, class 2) "ideology"
 * aiero - (noun, class 1) "iron"
 * aikai - (adjective/adverb) "early"
 * aikuin - (noun, class 3) "grown-up", "adult"